 - Staying on top of new technologies that can support a firm’s BIM projects and expand services, such as 3D laser scanning, energy analysis, prefabrication, and collaboration.

-- Establishing and enforcing BIM standards, templates, standards, and workflows to ensure project consistencies.
+- Establishing and enforcing BIM standards, templates, CAD standards, and workflows to ensure project consistencies.

 - Developing best practice documents on workflows, support, and training, with consideration to multi-discipline projects and external office collaborations, contracts, and industry standards.